 Here you will find a sampling of resources to support you in your first year of teaching.
 While these resources offer many strong, sound and proven strategies, of course no one book or website can be an educational panacea.
 Please consider these suggestions to be a starting place.
 Some strategies you find might work for your style/students/classroom/school and others might not.
 Take the most promising, true-to-you ideas you can glean and try them out – some will eventually become part of your permanent teaching repertoire, and before you know it, you just might find yourself offering them up as suggestions to the brand new teachers of next year.

-Scholastic: Help for Your First Class – contains tools, resources, and tips on everything from time management to managing paperwork
+Scholastic: New Teachers – contains tools, resources, and tips on everything from time management to managing paperwork

 Education World: New Teachers – series of articles, diary entries and columns with ideas and tips on topics such as: advice from principals of first year teachers and laying the groundwork on the first day of school

-Middleweb: Help for New Teachers – especially for middle school, topics include grading, avoiding poor teaching practices, and motivation
+Middleweb: New Teacher 911 – especially for middle school, topics include grading, avoiding poor teaching practices, and motivation

 Inspiring Teacher Discussion Group